Utopianer/DOMO-Project/docs/Tutorials/README.md

 Pay a monthly fee and manage your Masternode by a external Service

+Pro:
+* No Setup
-Pro: No Setup, full control of your coins
+* Full control of your coins

+Contra:
-Contra: Monthly fee paid upfront in ₿
+* Monthly fee paid upfront in ₿ or €

 * [IHostMN](https://masternode-world.com/coininfo?coin=domocoin) - Host your Masternode for just 0,99€/month